Opens onsite at 8am Saturday.

 Nelson’s weather is reasonably stable but the Wairoa Gorge can be changeable.
 This event starts at the top of the mountains 1000m above sea level, so come prepared with thermal top, waterproof jacket, leg/arm warmers etc – even if it’s fine and sunny in Nelson.

-Your entry fee covers your lunch, you’ll get a two fresh rolls and salad each day.
+Your entry fee covers your lunch, you’ll get a feed each day.

 There will be water stations on site.